 Just by joining the group you will help to provide exciting events for children all over Oxfordshire, but if you would like to get involved in the committee, we would love to welcome you.
 Pop along to any of the adult-centered events, or drop us an email.

-Membership runs October-October each year, costs £15 per year for individuals and £25 for groups, and includes :
+Membership runs October-October each year, and now costs one flat rate of £15 per year for individuals, schools and groups and includes: